ngoriyasjil/IthkuilGloss/resources/help.md

   - **?ej**: checks a text for violations of External Juncture (Sec.
 1.5)
   - **?whosacutebot**: tells the bot that it is such a cute bot

-You can delete a message that is a reply to you by reacting to it with an ``:x:`` emoji.
+You can delete a message by the bot that is a reply to you by reacting to it with an ``:x:`` emoji.

 Formatting details:
   - Bold text in place of a root/affix means that it was not found in the current database